GenesisWarfare/Dishaster/formal-elements.md

 Move: Navigate between tables while dodging dancers and staying out of the Boss’s light cone.
 Serve: Tap or click to deliver dishes.
 Perfect timing = higher tips.
 Fake work: When the Boss is nearby, hold a button to pretend to:
-Polish glasses 🍷
+Polish glasses,
-Rearrange cutlery 🍴
+Rearrange cutler,
-Wipe a clean table 🧽
+Wipe a clean table,
-Write fake notes on a notepad 🗒️
+Write fake notes on a notepad

 Collect tips: Coins and bills appear briefly on tables; grab them before they vanish!
 Risk actions: Optional “fun” interactions increase humor and tension: